HomeThe Separation Agreement – what you need to knowDivorceThe Separation Agreement – what you need to know

 • A Court may disregard some or all of it if you go on to divorce or dissolve your civil partnership – it is not the final word.

-Frequently asked questions and answers about Separation
+Frequently asked questions and answers about the Separation Agreement

-Who owns the house in separation?
+Who owns the house during a separation?

 The owners of the house are whoever are on the title deeds of the property, or on the rental agreement.